4: When Chamber Pots Fly

 Rory spun as the shout shattered the air, her eye catching a glimpse of black cloth fluttering across the rooftops as angry mutters rippled through the crowd.
+The procession had stopped, the Caselen entourage taking up formation, and she found herself facing a wall of mounted knights.
 Feeling the tension rise another few notches, she went to take a step back, sensing that it would be safer in the backstreets.
-A soft squeak escaped from between her lips as the man behind her grabbed by the shoulder and squeezed firmly.
+A soft squeak escaped from between her lips as the man behind her grabbed by the shoulder and squeezed it firmly.
 He was dark-eyed with straw-coloured hair.
 A long crescent scar slashed across his temple, and his arms were muscled and corded like a knight or a blacksmith.
 Something in the way he held himself that reminded the girl of Isaac.

 As if on cue, a horn sounded from the south, announcing the arrival of the Royal Guard.
 An angry buzz rippled through the crowd as a squad of black and blue clad soldiers marched up the North Road and fanned out around the Caselen entourage.
 The man behind Rory let out a low growl as their captain pushed his forward to address to the throng of angry commoners before him.
 "Sir Stenman," he glowered, eyes narrowing as he watched the Guard-Captain's squire hurry over with a crate for his master to stand on, "…noble-born scum."